Code-Institute-Submissions/first-milestone/README.md

 ## My Logo Image

-*To creat my Logo I search on Google a website to creat logo for free and made my own Logo with the name of the gym.
+*To creat my Logo I search on Google a website to create logo for free and made my own Logo with the name of the gym.

 ## My Images

-*The images for the project I searched fitness pic on Google (I know about copyright but this is for a school pro) and I downloaded for my computer to use in the project.
+*The images for the project I searched fitness pic on Google (I know about copyright but this is for a school project) and I downloaded for my computer to use in the project.

 ## My youtube video

-*I searched in Bootstrap4 how to put a video in my project as required, and I put a motivational video for the clientes get some inspiration.
+*I searched in Bootstrap4 how to put a video in my project as required, and I put a motivational video for the clients to get some inspiration.

 ## My audio

-*I searched in some Youtube channel how to put a audio in Bootstrap4 for my project as required, and I give this as a free space for clients listen our playlist.
+*I searched in some Youtube channel how to put a audio in Bootstrap4 for my project as required, and I gave this as a free space for clients listen our playlist.

 # Bootstrap4